-- The trading volume
+- Trade volume

-- Influence of third parties (Especially cryptocurrency with a small market cap)
+- Influence of third parties

 - Transaction costs

 Difference between supply and demand

 As a broker we trade on exchanges.
 On these exchanges there is not a single price for crypto.
 There is an ask price and a bid price.
 The difference between these two is usually minimal, but there are some exceptions.
 In those cases the difference can be several percentage points.
 Please note these differences are not part of our fees, but are still taken into the equation if you compare buying to selling prices.
 This is called the market spread.

 The market size for Bitcoin, for example, is the value of all Bitcoins (that are in circulation) but added up.
 Suppose there are 17,000.000 Bitcoins in circulation with a value of EUR 8,000 each.
 That means the market size is EUR 136,000,000.000.
 The larger the market, the higher the price.